kgaughan/dbkit/docs/tutorial.rst

 You should now have the database set up.

+You'll find the file we'll be working on in the examples as :ref:`counters-py-example`.

 Now let's import some of the libraries we'll be needing for this project:

 .. literalinclude:: ../examples/counters.py